Designing User Interviews Tool for Lyssna

 Armed with clear priorities, we spent another month creating a vision prototype.
 This prototype mapped the entire flow for moderated interviews, from participant invitations to scheduling and reminders.
 Every detail was carefully considered, and we documented assumptions, questions, and decisions along the way.
 The prototype served as a shared language across teams, helping everyone align on what success looked like.

 The prototype became our single source of truth, allowing us to vet ideas early.
-Once we were confident in the direction, we translated these concepts into user stories for engineering to implement.
+Once we were confident in the direction, we translated these concepts into user stories.

 To validate our approach, we focused on delivering a Minimal Viable Product (MVP).
-The goal was to get the product into users’ hands quickly and gather real-world feedback.
-The MVP included:
+The goal was to get a usable version of the product into users’ hands quickly and gather real-world feedback.

-Howeever, we also foudn that in the quest to make the interface less intimidating and more friendly, some important controls were less visible than expected.
+However, we also found that in the quest to make the interface less intimidating and more friendly, some important controls were less visible than expected.
 This made users a bit uncertain about their choices and actions, even though everything functioned correctly.
 To improve the user experience, we quickly identified key usability changes like enhancing control visibility, adjusting default settings etc.

 As feedback poured in from various internal and external users, we continued iterating the MVP, and prioritized our roadmap.